matthias-at-work/rsr-auth-with-java/README.md

 #### 3. Write code and run
-- Place source-file `RsrAuthTest.java` (part of this repo) into the same directory.
-Adjust code (e.g. username, token).
+- Place source-file [RsrAuthTest.java](/RsrAuthTest.java) into the same directory (`/home/mats/rsr-verify-test/`).

+- Adjust code with the corresponding username/token.

 - Compile and run
   ````